monkoose/matchparen.nvim/README.md

 ## Matchparen.nvim
-### alternative to default neovim matchparen plugin
+### An alternative to the default neovim matchparen plugin

-**BE AWARE:** highlighting should work as expected, but jumping to highlighted bracket with `%` or text objects as `i(`, `a[` etc not implemented yet, so it could work improperly when there are some unmatched brackets in strings or comments inside highlighted brackets.
-With default plugin you will have the same behavior.

-It fixes some bugs of the default plugin like:
+matchparen.nvim fixes several bugs in the default plugin, including:
-- wrong highlights of matched characters in comments and strings in files with TreeSitter syntax highlighting
+- Wrong highlights of matched characters in comments and strings in files with TreeSitter syntax highlighting
-- highlighting is properly disabled for such plugins like [hop.nvim](https://github.com/phaazon/hop.nvim)
+- Highlighting is properly disabled for plugins like [hop.nvim](https://github.com/phaazon/hop.nvim)
-- doesn't recolor characters of floating windows
+- Doesn't recolor characters in floating windows
-- and others
+- And some other

-It is also much faster (5-10 times in my synthetic tests).
+It is also much faster in some situations and doesn't cause cursor movement lag.

+**Note:** Highlighting should work as expected, but jumping to highlighted brackets with `%` or text objects like `i(`, `a[`, etc. is not implemented yet, so it could work improperly when there are unmatched brackets in strings or comments inside highlighted brackets.
+You will have the same behavior with the default plugin.

+---

-### Installation
+### 📦 Installation

-Here’s an example for 💤[lazy](https://github.com/folke/lazy.nvim) plugin manager.
+Here's an example for the 💤[lazy](https://github.com/folke/lazy.nvim) plugin manager.
 If you're using a different plugin manager, please refer to its documentation for installation instructions.